krol3/container-security-checklist/README.md

     • Ability to tamper with Linux security modules like AppArmor and SELinux
     • Ability to install a new instance of the Docker platform, using the host’s kernel capabilities, and run Docker within Docker.

->      To check if the container is running in privileged mode:
+>    To check if the container is running in privileged mode
->          docker inspect --format =’{{.
-HostConfig.Privileged}}’[container_id]
+>        `docker inspect --format =’{{.
+HostConfig.Privileged}}’[container_id]`

 - [x] Limit container resources.

 >    When a container is compromised, attackers may try to make use of the underlying host resources to perform malicious activity.
 >    Set memory and CPU usage limits to minimize the impact of breaches for resource-intensive containers.

 ```
 docker run -d --name container-1 --cpuset-cpus 0 --cpu-shares 768 cpu-stress